ethan2411/Data-Portfolio/README.md

       - Used Tableau to create interactive charts and maps, allowing users to drill down into specific areas of interest and gain deeper insights into pricing patterns.
       - Leveraged Tableau's advanced analytics capabilities to identify key factors driving pricing variations, enabling more informed decision-making for both buyers and sellers in the Seattle Airbnb market.
       - Link to Tableau Public Dashboard View: https://public.tableau.com/app/profile/ethan2411/viz/AirbnbDashboard_16810667112040/Dashboard1

+  - Covid Data Exploration:
+      - Used Tableau to create a visual dashboard incorporating the insights gained from the SQL queries.
+      - Developed interactive visualizations in Tableau to provide a comprehensive overview of Covid-19 data, including trend analysis, and geographical distributions across different countries.
+      - Performed data analysis on Covid-19 data from two datasets (CovidDeaths and CovidVaccinations).
+      - Joined the two datasets to show the relationship between population, vaccinations, and deaths.
+      - Created several views and queries to analyze Covid-19 data, including identifying countries with the highest infection and death rates.
+      - Utilized techniques such as calculating percentages and cumulative sums, and employed Common Table Expressions (CTEs) and temporary tables in the data analysis.